 Cost

 This might sound silly at first, because 304 is perceived as quite expensive, but simply because of economies of scale (remember that 50% of ALL stainless steel is 304) very few materials with comparable characteristics can compete.
-For a given part uploaded for an instant quote, 304 was approximately 46% less expensive than 316 stainless, 300% less than carbon fiber, and 500% less than titanium for an identical part in a similar thickness.
+For a given part uploaded for instant pricing, 304 was approximately 46% less expensive than 316 stainless, 300% less than carbon fiber, and 500% less than titanium for an identical part in a similar thickness.

 Corrosion & Chemical Resistance